 While he’s appeared in far too many movies and TV series to list here, on the big screen, he’s probably best known for playing Mac MacGuff in Juno, Commissioner Gordon in the DCEU, and Terence Fletcher in Whiplash, for which he won an Academy Award.
 Meanwhile, on TV, he made his name playing Dr Emil Skoda on Law & Order and Vernon Schillinger on Oz.

 He’s also lent his voice to a number of animated series and videogames, of which his most notable roles are Stanford Pines in Gravity Falls, Tenzin in The Legend of Korra, as well as Cave Johnson in Portal 2.
 Simmons has the honour of being the first of the original Spider-Man cast to make the leap to the MCU, playing Jameson in both the Sony and Disney movies.

 Every great hero needs a deadly nemesis, and they don’t come more dangerous than Willem Dafoe’s Green Goblin (the best Marvel villain).
 This cackling menace may have looked like a rejected Power Rangers bad guy, but he was still terrifying.

-Dafoe made his big-screen debut in Heaven’s Gate, although he is uncredited thanks to a fallout with the director, but that didn’t stop him from making a name for himself.
+Dafoe made his big-screen debut in Heaven’s Gate, although he is uncredited thanks to a fallout with the director, but that didn’t stop him from making a name for himself and not just playing movie villains.
 He was nominated for his first Oscar after starring in Platoon and followed it up by playing Jesus for Martin Scorsese in The Last Temptation of Christ.

 Bad guy: Spider-Man villains ranked